Best Burr Coffee Grinder in 2026: For Brewing Everything From Pour-Over Coffee to Espresso

 How To Spot Excessively Fine Grinds

 There are two ways to spot an excessively fine grind in the portafilter: first, the espresso drips into the cup at a slow trickle.
 Second, the crema is very dark and uneven.
-Take a sip, you won’t be able to miss the blast of bitterness and how totally off the aroma profile is.
+Take a sip; you won’t be able to miss the blast of bitterness and how totally off the flavor profile is.

 How To Spot Overly Coarse Grinds